AkihiroK277/bonemat_automation/README.md

 # If you want to change the file name, modify the part of "bonemat_mesh".
 path_output = r"C:\Users\bio1\bonemat_mesh.cdb"
 ```
-**In large data files, following processes may start before the loading is complete.**
+**In large data files, following key input may start before the loading is complete.**
 <br>Adjust the load time according to the file size.
 ```
 laodtime_ct = 2